subhamviky/e2a-framework/README.md

 *  **Compile-Time Enforced Foundation Classes:** `BaseObservability` and `BaseGovernanceFramework` are `ABC` subclasses with `@abstractmethod`-decorated hooks — a subclass missing a required hook (e.g. `_export_traces()`, `_verify_sandbox_profile()`) fails at instantiation, not at first call in production.

 ---
+## 🎭 Multi-Agent Orchestration: RAG, Tool Call, and LLM-Only

+Every request resolves to one of four peer agents through a single `agent_registry` lookup — RAG-grounded, MCP tool call, API tool call, or LLM-only (text, speech, image, or document) — with an automatic fallback agent for anything that doesn't classify. `LLMOnlyAgent` ships as an independent abstract class beside `BaseAgent`, the same architectural move already made for `BaseRAGPipeline`, not a subclass of it.
+[Full writeup →](docs/multimodal-agent-orchestration.md)

 ## 🌐 Cross-Cloud Portability & FinOps Arbitrage